-After polling teachers, checking box office numbers, critical reviews and multiple viewings of perennial favorites, we've compiled a list of the Top 12 must see teacher movies.
+After polling teachers, checking box office numbers, critical reviews, and multiple viewings of perennial favorites, we’ve compiled a list of the top 12 must-see teacher movies.

 These teacher movies appear in no particular order.

-A high school teacher uses questionable means to avenge his bullied students.
+In Teacher, a high school teacher uses questionable means to avenge his bullied students.
 This thriller might be tough to find, but it’s worth the search.

-A favorite teacher wins the Teacher of the Year award, but with success comes a dilemma – should he bolt the cocoon of his small school and move on?
+In this comedy, a favorite teacher wins the Teacher of the Year award, but with success comes a dilemma – should he bolt the cocoon of his small school and move on?

 Dead Poets Society (1989)

 Robin Williams gives a shockingly understated, touching portrayal of a teacher who brings inspiration to the lives of his straight-laced prep school students.
 A little saccharine but mostly sincere, Dead Poets Society is guaranteed to infuse poetry into the most prosaic days.

 A teacher taps into the realities of teaching with over-the-top satire in this flick, including disappearing desks, a brawl over the copy machine, and a star substitute who is actually an escaped mental patient.
 Nick Nolte stars as the slacker hero who brings heart to this spoof.